About Tim.

 04

 Most product orgs I walk into already have too much process.
 Another framework, another ceremony, another status update no one reads.
 My default is to remove before I add.
-I have seen small teams ship more than orgs ten times their size.
-If your team is big and slow, adding more people will usually make it slower.
+I've seen small teams ship more than orgs 10x their size.

 05